|View printer-friendly version|

 Wright Express Australia, which was acquired on Sept 14, 2010, provided an additional $698,000 of fleet payment processing revenues in the third quarter of 2010, which is not included in the third quarter fleet payment processing revenue shown above.

 Payment processing transactions represents the total number of purchases made by fleets that have a payment processing relationship with Wright Express.

 Payment processing gallons of fuel represents the total number of gallons of fuel purchased by fleets that have a payment processing relationship with Wright Express.

 Payment processing $ of fuel represents the total dollar value of the fuel purchased by fleets that have a payment processing relationship with Wright Express.

 Net payment processing rate represents the percentage of the dollar value of each payment processing transaction that Wright Express records as revenue from merchants less any discounts given to fleets or strategic relationships.

-MasterCard purchase volume represents the total dollar value of all transactions that use a Wright Express MasterCard branded product.
+Payment solutions purchase volume represents the total dollar value of all transactions that use corporate charge card product including single use account products.